 Are you intrigued by the law?
-If you love to research, read, and write and have an eye for details, a paralegal career may be an excellent fit.
-If you already have an associate or bachelor’s degree, you may consider a BVS certificate in Paralegal.
+If you love to research, read, and write and have an eye for details, a paralegal career may be right for you.
+Whether you already have a degree, or you are just starting your college journey, you can work toward an ABA-approved paralegal certificate at ECC.
+This credential is recognized nationally and is often listed as a desired qualification in paralegal job descriptions.

 Basic Vocational Specialist (BVS) in Paralegal

-The American Bar Association approves ECC paralegal programs.
+The American Bar Association approves the ECC paralegal certificate.

 Earn an industry-recognized credential that is valued by local employers and nationally recognized.
 The ABA approval process is designed to promote high-quality paralegal education and training.
 ABA representatives’ intensive review process examines all aspects of the program for compliance with the ABA’s Guidelines.